 Continuing the Alone series online

 If you would like the series to continue weekly on this web page, make a small donation, it would be appreciated.
-This content otherwise will be catalogued and released separately in a book at a later release date TBD.
+This content otherwise will be combined and released separately in a book at a later release date TBD.